fleschutz/libSI/README.md

 ----------------
 ```
   ├📂SI
+  │  ├📄all.hpp - includes any .hpp header file (for convenience)
-  │  ├📄constants.hpp - with constants in SI units
+  │  ├📄constants.hpp - provides universal constants
   │  ├📄Earth.hpp - with characteristics of planet Earth
-  │  ├📄everything.hpp - contains everything for convenience
   │  ├📄formulas.hpp - with common formulas
   │  ├📄Jupiter.hpp - with physical characteristics of planet Jupiter
   │  ├📄literals.hpp - with SI literals for convenience